department-of-veterans-affairs/ascent-sample/README.md

 ## How do I get set up? ##

-* Ensure you have Maven, JDK8, GIT and optionally Docker installed.
+* Ensure you have Maven, JDK8, GIT and Optionally Docker (To run ascent sample demo service in the container) installed.
 * Clone the GIT repo.
+(Due to 2FA enabled for repo, you will have to set up SSH Key Passphrase)
-* From the project root, you can run "mvn clean install" to ensure it's all working.
+* From the project root, If Docker is RUNNING, run 'mvn clean install' from the reactor pom to build the project which will create the docker images.
+If Docker is OFFLINE, run 'mvn clean install -DskipDockerBuild' from the reactor pom to build the project with no docker images.
 The build should succeed with no test failures.
 * The recommended IDE is Spring Tool Suite as it plays most nicely with Spring Boot (obviously).
 However you are free to choose.
 * Deployment instructions...